Solving bilevel programs based on lower-level Mond-Weir duality: MDP may satisfy the MFCQ at its feasible points

 \begin{ex}\rm Consider the bilevel program

-It is evident that $S(x)=\{1\}$ for any $x\in [-1,1]$ and so \eqref{ex-MDP-MFCQ-1} has a unique optimal solution $(-1,1)$.
-The MDP reformulation for \eqref{ex-MDP-MFCQ-1} is
+It is evident that $S(x)=\{1\}$ for any $x\in [-1,1]$ and so \eqref{ex_MDP_MFCQ_1} has a unique optimal solution $(-1,1)$.
+The MDP reformulation for \eqref{ex_MDP_MFCQ_1} is

-It is not difficult to verify that $(x^*, y^*, z^*, u^*)=(-1, 1, -2,9)$ is a globally optimal solution to \eqref{ex-MDP-MFCQ-2}.
+It is not difficult to verify that $(x^*, y^*, z^*, u^*)=(-1, 1, -2,9)$ is a globally optimal solution to \eqref{ex_MDP_MFCQ_2}.
 In what follows, we show that the MFCQ holds at this point.
-In fact, the gradient corresponding to the unique equality constraint $3z^2-3-u=0$ at this point is which is a nonzero vector, and hence it is linearly independent.
+In fact, the gradient corresponding to the unique equality constraint $3z^2-3-u=0$ at this point is

+which is a nonzero vector, and hence it is linearly independent.
 Note that the active inequality constraints at this point contain $y^3-3y-z^3+3z\leq 0,~x\geq -1$ and the corresponding gradients at the point are respectively